Patricia A. Pottle, 76 - Local Headline News

 Along with Patti’s passion for floral design, she loved all animals.
 She was a lifelong supporter of many humane societies.
 Her own dogs, especially her last pup, Mitzi, were very dear to her.

 Patti was the beloved wife of the late Bradford H. Pottle with whom she shared 49 years of marriage.
 She was a caring sister of Wayne Tarr and his wife Maryrose of Wakefield.
-Caring sister-in-law of the late Nance (Pottle) Hallstrom, and the late Robert Pottle and his surviving wife June of N. Reading.
-Also lovingly survived by 10 nieces and nephews: Stacy Tarr Connors, Wayne A. Tarr, Nicole Tarr Breslin, Michael Tarr, Christopher Tarr, Craig Hallstrom, Laura Hallstrom Smith, Reba Pottle, Lisa Pottle Bass and Steven Pottle.
+She was the caring sister-in-law of the late Nance (Pottle) Hallstrom, and the late Robert Pottle and his surviving wife June of North Reading.
+She is also lovingly survived by 10 nieces and nephews: Stacy Tarr Connors, Wayne A. Tarr, Nicole Tarr Breslin, Michael Tarr, Christopher Tarr, Craig Hallstrom, Laura Hallstrom Smith, Reba Pottle, Lisa Pottle Bass and Steven Pottle.

+Relatives and friends gathered at Lakeside Cemetery in Wakefield on February 25, 2021 for a private graveside service in honor and remembrance of Patti’s life.

 Recent Comments